⟶ Print pdf

 Section 5.
 Periodic Report

-The board shall cause any annual or periodic report required under law to be prepared and delivered to an office of this state or to the members, if any, of this corporation, to be so prepared and delivered within the time limits set by law.
+The board shall cause any annual or periodic report required under law to be prepared and delivered to an office of this state or to the members, if any, of this Corporation, to be so prepared and delivered within the time limits set by law.

 Article 8 – IRC 501(c)(3) Tax Exemption Provisions